SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 - `OutputFile`: Name of the output file

 - Optional arguments are:
-	- `--number`	 Run over a subset of events (first n) instead of all in the file
+	- `--number <int>`	 Run over a subset of events (first n) instead of all in the file
-	- `--exclOut 0`	 Disables the saving of the G4 input data to the output file
-	- `--charge 1`	 Enables the charge simulation including diffusion
+	- `--charge <PathToPlacementFile>` Enables the charge simulation including diffusion using the placment file given
-	- `--diffusion 0`	 Disables the diffusion during the drift
+	- `--diffusion`	 Disables the diffusion during the drift
+	- `--pixSize <double>` Using a specified size for the charge detector pixels.
+Otherwise the size of the SiPMs are assumed
+	- `--exclOut`	 Disables the saving of the G4 input data to the output file

 ## Output File